The benchmark could take 40–60s causing the Next.js proxy to drop the

 page.tsx → GET http://backend:5000/api/challenge/daily → renders GameClient

-This uses Docker's internal DNS (backend hostname) since both containers are on the same leetdle_web bridge network.
+This uses Docker's internal DNS (backend hostname) since both containers share the leetdle_web bridge network.

 Client-Side (Browser)